EvvGC/Firmware/README.md

 20130712 - added the original sources for 0.3b and 0.3e (latest as of this date)

 20130716 - updated with new sprintf_ that is much smaller than original, changed Release build to optimize for size
            added the USB FS Driver (none of the USB drivers are currently used

+20130716 - updated the import .cproject.orig in the setup directory to remove Release optimizations